 These are the first rhythms many teachers teach beginners out of the book Rhythm Train or with Let's Play Music.
 These are great for composing and counting.

 Start learning how to count the eighth note and eighth rest.
 These dice are harder to use for composing with beginners because the eighth note and eighth rest add some half beats.
 But a "Rhythm Race" game is perfect to start introducing the half beat.

-Magenta Rhythm Dice
+Dark Pink Rhythm Dice

 These dice have everything from eighth note to whole note, with the fractional notes (eighth note and dotted quarter note.)
 This is a great die for identifying different types of notes playing the game "Roll 10."
 It's also a great "Tic Tac Toe" and "Bingo" die.

 Purple One Beat Rhythm Dice

 These dice are great for composing because the rhythms are variable, but each side is only one beat.
 This way you can easily fill measures in any time signature and learn the tricky dotted eighth note rhythms.